 Profile Picture – Use a high-quality image that says something about your brand and what you do.

 Bio – Use your bio to quickly sum up what your business is and what makes it unique.
-Highlight any special skills you have or awards you’ve received.
-Add in some relevant keywords.
-They won’t help increase your ranking but will help other users identify with what you do.
+Highlight any special skills you have or awards you’ve received and add in some relevant keywords.
+Keywords won’t help increase your ranking but will help other users identify what your business is all about.

 URL – This is the only place where you can place a clickable hyperlink in your profile.
 Most brands simply put their homepage here.
-While there is nothing wrong with this it is a bit of a lost opportunity.
+While there is nothing really wrong with this, it is a bit of a lost opportunity.

 Think, where do you really want your visitors to go?
-If you want them to go read your blog, shop your online store, or contact your business, send them to that page on your website instead of your homepage.
-Doing this will increase your conversion rate from Instagram.
+Do you want them to read your blog?
+Shop your online store?
+Contact your business?
+Pick a page on your website that will help you complete that goal and send your Instagram traffic there instead of your homepage.

 2. Post Beautiful, High-Quality Images